 Then we search the list by Term_Stem - usually getting duplicate matches.
 All the lists for the duplicate hits on the Terms table are then concatenated.
+The Context_Position is the ordinal position of the term within the leaf node of the article's XML tree.
 Phrases and other proximity constraints can be easily evaluated by using the Context_Position of individual terms in the List table.